-The Politics-History-Economics program prepares students for careers in a variety of fields.
-Here are a few of the possibilities.
-Contact us if you have questions about how the PHE program can prepare you for work in your chosen field.
+The Politics-History-Economics program prepares students for careers in a range of fields.
+Contact us if you have questions about how PHE can prepare you for work in your chosen field.

 Politics and Public Service